Saluang

-One famous saluang player is Idris Sutan Sati with saluang female singer Syamsimar.
+One famous saluang player is Adjis Sutan Sati with saluang female singer Samsimar.
 Today, it is not so easy to find classic saluang cassette even in original place of saluang (Minangkabau).

 Style of saluang tune for example : Singgalang, Pariaman, Koto Tuo, Ratok Solok, Cupak, Salayo and Pauah.
 Singgalang style is quite difficult for the beginners.
 High skilled saluang player can play many styles and audience can request any style to them.